catid/calico/README.md

 Cryptographic Primitives
 ========================

-256-bit Skein in KDF mode is used to key 8-round VMAC-ChaCha, and an anti-replay window provides replay protection.
+512-bit BLAKE2 is used to key 8-round VMAC-ChaCha,
+and an anti-replay window provides replay protection.

-+ Skein: Full 256-bit version used as a key derivation function.
++ BLAKE2: Full 512-bit version used as a key derivation function.
 + VMAC: Fast; a 64-bit message authentication code.
 + ChaCha: 8 rounds for less security margin and higher speed.